Aridhia-Open-Source/data-quality-tool/README.md

 ### Returns:

 * A dictionary containing the counts of datatype errors, duplicate key errors, and special character errors, as well as a detailed error summary.

+## Other functions

+The following functions are called by the read_file function

 * `validate_data_types`